Gary Nabel

 Education

 Nabel received a bachelor’s degree from Harvard University in 1975 and an MDPhD from Harvard in 1982.
-He completed his residency in internal medicine at Brigham and Women’s Hospital in 1985, and then undertook postdoctoral research focusing on the transcriptional regulation of HIV gene expression by the transcription factor NF-κB.[5][6]
+He completed his residency in internal medicine at Brigham and Women’s Hospital in 1985, and then undertook postdoctoral research, which focused on the transcriptional regulation of HIV gene expression by the transcription factor NF-κB.[5][6]

 Scientific career and research

-From 1987 to 1999, Nabel led a research laboratory at the University of Michigan with support from the Howard Hughes Medical Institute.
+From 1987 to 1999, Nabel led a research laboratory at the University of Michigan, with the support of Howard Hughes Medical Institute.
 During this time, he conducted research on gene therapy and transcriptional regulation of cellular and viral gene expression.[7][8]

-In 1999, Nabel was appointed as the founding director of the Vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases under the NIH.
-The VRC focused on laboratory research and clinical trials of vaccines, including 100 studies for vaccine candidates against SARS, Chikungunya, Influenza, and Ebola.[9]
-Notable developments during Nabel's tenure at the VRC include research into the immune mechanisms of protection against Ebola that would inform the development of the vesicular stomatitis virus-based Ebola vaccine (VSV-EBOV),[10] and the discovery of broadly neutralizing antibodies to the conserved CD4 binding site of HIV, later tested in human efficacy trials.[11]
+In 1999, Nabel was appointed as the founding director of the Vaccine Research Center (VRC) at the National Institute of Allergy and Infectious Diseases under the NIH.[9]
+Research during Nabel's tenure at the VRC included studies on immune mechanisms of protection against Ebola and the identification of broadly neutralizing antibodies to the CD4 binding site on HIV.[10][11]

-In 2012, Nabel joined Sanofi as Chief Scientific Officer.
-In addition to continuing his work on neutralizing antibodies against HIV, he led research on antibody-mediated stimulation of CD8 T cells in cancer using novel multi-specific antibodies.[12][13][14]
-In 2020, Nabel co-founded ModeX Therapeutics, a clinical-stage biopharmaceutical company primarily focusing on these multi-specific antibodies.
+In 2012, Nabel became the Chief Scientific Officer at Sanofi.
+He continued his research on neutralizing antibodies against HIV and led studies on antibody-mediated stimulation of CD8 T cells using multi-specific antibodies.[12][13][14]
+In 2020, Nabel co-founded ModeX Therapeutics, a biopharmaceutical company primarily focused on these multi-specific antibodies.
 ModeX was acquired by OPKO Health in 2022.[15][16]

-Nabel has held positions on various scientific advisory boards and councils, including Chairman of the Strategic Development and Scientific Advisory Council (SDSAC).[17]
+Nabel has held positions across various scientific advisory boards and councils, including as Chairman of the Strategic Development and Scientific Advisory Council (SDSAC).[17]

 Awards and appointments